learn-co-curriculum/dsc-regression-cart-trees-codealong/README.md

 <img src="images/dt1.png" width=400>

 Once we have created a decision tree, we can visualize the decision boundaries of that tree (assuming that the dimensionality is small enough for visualization).
-Notice that all the dividing lines are parallel to the axes, because each internal node checks whether a single variable is above or below a given value.
+Notice that all the dividing lines are parallel to the axes because each internal node checks whether a single variable is above or below a given value.
 In simpler terms, all decision boundaries with decision trees will always be horizontal or vertical if visualized -- there are no diagonal, wavy, or curvy lines, because of the nature of the boolean (true/false) logic used by decision trees to determine the splits!
 <img src="images/dt2.png" width=400>

 The tree correctly represents the interaction between Horsepower and Wheelbase, i.e. when Horsepower > 0.6, Wheelbase no longer matters.
 When both are equally important, the tree switches between them.